aappddeevv/scalajs-reaction/README.md

 to improve ergonomics.
 We'll work with ScalablyType to improve the availability of bindings, however, they are quite simple to write using scalajs-reaction.
 All of these libraries use the group name `org.ttgoss.js`:

-* apollo
+- apollo
-* bootstrap
+- bootstrap
-* dataloader
+- dataloader
-* data-validation (applicative data validation)
+- data-validation (applicative data validation)
-* express
+- express
-* fabric (office-ui-fabric-react): Custom and ergonomic facade.
+- fabric (office-ui-fabric-react): Custom and ergonomic facade.
-* fabric-experiments
+- fabric-experiments
-* forms: Advanced, all-scala.js forms package.
+- forms: Advanced, all-scala.js forms package.
-  * In transition so its not currently available.
+  - In transition so its not currently available.
-* formik
+- formik
-* handlebars
+- handlebars
-* helmet
+- helmet
-* jshelpers: Helpers for working with js data.
+- jshelpers: Helpers for working with js data.
 Includes full js.Promise extension methods to avoid Future.
-* jss
+- jss
-* lodash
+- lodash
-* loglevel
+- loglevel
-* luxon (datetime library, evolved from moment)
+- luxon (datetime library, evolved from moment)
-* msal
+- msal
-* mssql
+- mssql
-* mui
+- mui
-* native
+- native
-* pathtoregexp
+- pathtoregexp
-* plotlyjs
+- plotlyjs
-* prop-types
+- prop-types
-* react
+- react
-* react-content-loader
+- react-content-loader
-* react-device-detect
+- react-device-detect
-* react-dom
+- react-dom
-* react-big-calendar
+- react-big-calendar
-* react-fast-compare
+- react-fast-compare
-* react-native-nativebase
+- react-native-nativebase
-* react-native-elements
+- react-native-elements
-* react-navigation
+- react-navigation
-* react-native-sideswipe
+- react-native-sideswipe
-* react-plotlyjs
+- react-plotlyjs
-* react-redux
+- react-redux
-* react-responsive
+- react-responsive
-* react-helmet
+- react-helmet
-* react-flexbox-grid
+- react-flexbox-grid
-* react-router-dom (5 and 6)
+- react-router-dom 6
-* recoil (facebook state management)
+- recoil (facebook state management)
-* use-query-params
+- use-query-params
-* use-deep-compare-effect
+- use-deep-compare-effect
-* vdom
+- vdom
-* whydidyourender (use include/exclude regexs, see the readme in that directory)
+- whydidyourender (use include/exclude regexs, see the readme in that directory)

 Some of the external libs have just enough scala.js to write an app with but they are not fully fleshed out.
 In most cases, there are enhancements